mkhsieh/traj_vae_clustering/README.md

 label.npy: the cluster label of each data point after training.\
 latent_space_clusters.png: the cluster distribution of the frst and second latent space indexes.\
-cluster folder: cluster dcd and pdb files.\
+cluster folder: cluster dcd and pdb files.

+**Post-Clustering analysis:**\
+python contactmap.py\ --pdb protein_dcd/a_prot.pdb\ --traj cluster/cluster_1.dcd\ --sel1 resid 0 to 42 and name CA\ --sel2 resid 43 to 85 and name CA\ --DistanceMap\ --ContactMap\ --outfolder cluster/cluste_1